sudoyolo/sudoyolo.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: <a href='#'>Affiliations</a>.
-Address.
-Contacts.
-Moto.
-Etc.
+subtitle: '''If you cannot explain it simply, you do not understand it well enough.'''

 profile:
   align: right
   image: prof_pic.jpg
   image_circular: false # crops the image to make it circular
   address: >
-    <p>555 your office number</p>
-    <p>123 your address street</p>
-    <p>Your City, State 12345</p>
+    <p>New Delhi, India.</p>

 news: true  # includes a list of news items
-latest_posts: true  # includes a list of the newest posts
+latest_posts: false  # includes a list of the newest posts
-selected_papers: true # includes a list of papers marked as "selected={true}"
+selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---

-Write your biography here.
-Tell the world about yourself.
-Link to your favorite [subreddit](http://reddit.com).
-You can put a picture in, too.
-The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

-Put your address / P.O. box / other info right below your picture.
-You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.

-Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](http://fortawesome.github.io/Font-Awesome/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.
+I'm an engineering senior at <a href="https://cic.du.ac.in">Cluster Innovation Centre,</a> <a href="https://www.du.ac.in">University of Delhi</a>, pursuing a Bachelors of Technology degree in IT and Math.
+I'm currently learning Deep Learning principles and its applications.

+I've previously worked at large-scale coroporations such as <a href="https://www.tatadigital.in">Tata Digital</a>.
+Most of my professional work revolves around <b>Computational Data Science</b> and <b>Machine Learning</b>.
+However, my key interests are in the fields of <b>Natural Language Processing</b> and <b>Computer Vision</b>, specifically about their practical applications in Human-Computer Interaction (Eg. Voice Assistants such as Amazon Alexa).

+I like to talk about soccer (I aspire to maintain the same level of consistency in my professional career as Lionel Messi does on the soccer field), films and new technologies.
+In my free time, I try to volunteer for education.
+I have previously volunteered at the <a href="https://robinhoodarmy.com">Robin Hood Army NGO</a>, teaching underprivileged children Math and Science.